KieranBest/Final-Year-Project/Documentation.md

 - Adding to the levelling system more levels that included more complex songs
 - Implement an achivements system, for example, achieving a 95% pass rate earns a badge or achievement
-- Adding a social side to the application that would enable users to attain feedback from their teachers as well as show off their achievments to their class mates
+- Adding a social side to the application that would enable users to attain feedback from their teachers as well as show off their achievments to their peers
 - Creating a leaderboard with different attributes such as:
   - Most time spent practicing
   - Most perfect hits in a row
   - Highest accuracy (%)
 - Adding a library of songs that allows the user to choose what to learn (this then becomes much more enjoyable for each individual user as they are not forced to learn a song they have no interest in)
 - Making the application much more visually appealing with colour changing backgrounds and a more appealing interface

-**describes 2 things: firstly, new areas of investigation prompted by developments in this project, and secondly parts of the current work which were not completed due to time constraints and/or problems encountered.**
+- Allow teachers to pick specific lessons for students, such as scales, chords, particular songs, etc.
+- Creating a testing page for teachers to test their students and determine their level of understanding of certain concepts.

-#### Conclusion
+#### Final Evaluation

-However the 3rd milestone I feel let down the whole project.
-And whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management during the 1st and 2nd milestone.
+The 3rd milestone I feel let down the whole project and whilst I feel a great achievement for what I have achieved, how I planned this project, and how I executed it with strict time management during the 1st and 2nd milestone.
 I feel I did not succeed in this project due to the final milestone.
 I did not achieve anywhere near what I wanted to in this milestone, I knew I was not going to get it all done because of the vast amount of features I had tasked myself to implement, but I did not come anywhere close.

-**The conclusions can be summarised in a fairly short chapter (2 or 3 pages).
-This chapter brings together many of the points that you will have made in other chapters, especially in the previous results and discussion chapter.
-Do not be afraid of repeating some of your earlier statements here, albeit using different wording.**

-#### Evaluating the Project

-**Evaluation for this project will be done through comparison of the initial specification and design documents against the finalised project.
-It will also look at each sprint to see if targets were completed on time and to the expected standard.**
+If I were to do this project again, there are a multitude of changes I would make, firstly structuring the project better and understanding fully the requirements of the project.
+I would put milestone 3 as milestone 1, working on the server/client connection first, implement the connection to a mongo database, and ensure the http requsts work effectively.
+Being able to 'POST' and 'GET' data to and from the database is a large part of this project and should've been treated as the most important.
+From there creating the application in the order I did but putting less time into the levelling system.
+This only needed to be a basic representation with more a maximum of 4 levels to be able to demonstrate the reponsiveness of the levelling system along with visual representation of the users progress.

 ### References